 Project Design: The City maintains final approval on design of all improvements.
 No commitments should be made to contractors prior to city design approval.
 Design guidelines are provided further in the application on page 12.
 While it is not required to provide architectural sketches, applicants should include as much detail about the planned designs as possible, including but not limited to materials and appearance.
 Without enough/any details about the design, the review committee cannot move forward with application review.
+For businesses located in historic districts, it is highly encouraged to acquire renderings and as much detail about the project as possible from their contractors for the Historical Commission to review at their meetings.
+If the Historical Commission feels that they do not have a proper understanding of the project, they may require more information and require the business owner to reappear before them at a later meeting.

 Project Start: The City will not fund or reimburse projects that have already begun construction prior to a contract being executed.
-Do not start any project construction without receiving a fully executed contract from the City of Springfield.
+Do not start any project construction without receiving a fully executed contract and notice to proceed in writing from the City of Springfield.

-Project Changes: Once under contract, no project may change project scope or contractors without the prior notice and approval of the City of Springfield program administrator.
-Project scope changes and contractor changes in the project may result in the project being placed in default, and the City requiring a return of all awarded funds.
-Changes of scope and/or contractors without City approval will result in the project being placed in default.
+Project Changes: Once under contract, no project may change project scope or contractors without the prior notice and approval of the program administrator.
+Changes of scope and/or contractors without notification, review and approval from the program administrator will result in the project being placed in default, the funding award must be returned, and the project must be cancelled.